GoogleCloudPlatform/policy-library/docs/user_guide.md

 *   metadata name: All lower case with "-" as the separator.
 It has the format of "gcp-{resource}-{feature}-{version}" (example: "gcp-storage-logging-v1").
-*   CRD kind: Camel case.
+*   CRD kind (under "spec" > "crd" > "spec" > "names" "kind"): Camel case.
 It has the format of "GCP{resource}{feature}Constraint{version}" (example:
     "GCPStorageLoggingConstraintV1").
-*   CRD plural name: Same as CRD kind but in all lower case with the word "constraints" replacing "constraint" (example:
+*   CRD plural name (under "spec" > "crd", "spec", "names", "plural"): Same as CRD kind but in all lower case with the word "constraints" replacing "constraint" (example: "gcpstorageloggingconstraintsv1")
-    "gcpstorageloggingconstraintsv1")

 If a template applies to more than one type of resource, omit the resource part and only include the feature (example: "GCPExernalIPAccessV1").